-- A new linear park utilising the alignment of the main north-south runway associated with the former airfield, providing a key axis for movement within the village, incorporating play and recreational facilities, and incorporating long views towards the landscapes to the south of the site. - Strategic landscaping of the village's edges to create a landscape setting for the village, mitigate the impact of the new village on surrounding landscape areas and limit the sense of coalescence with adjacent settlements.
-There is potential to include play space that is compatible with the countryside edge.
-Edge treatments are set out in Fix G and described in Policy SS/7 (6). - A significant landscaped, potentially bunded, buffer along the northern edge of the site should be provided to reduce the visual, noise and air quality impacts of the A428 on the development. - A Country Park landscape within the strategic landscape area to the south of the new village, incorporating a range of naturalistic landscape features and habitats, and recreational walking, cycling and horse riding routes, informal play space and facilities, and sustainable urban drainage.
+- A new linear park utilising the alignment of the main north-south runway associated with the former airfield, providing a key axis for movement within the village, incorporating play and recreational facilities, and incorporating long views towards the landscapes to the south of the site. - The strategic landscape areas (shown on Figure 43) will help create a landscape setting for the village, mitigate the impact of the new village on surrounding landscape areas and limit the sense of coalescence with adjacent settlements. - A significant landscaped, potentially bunded, buffer along the northern edge of the site should be provided to reduce the visual, noise and air quality impacts of the A428 on the development. - A Country Park landscape within the strategic landscape area to the south of the new village, incorporating a range of naturalistic landscape features and habitats, and recreational walking, cycling and horse riding routes, informal play space and facilities, and sustainable urban drainage.